Skip to content

 2. Char Bottom 50cm (Deep Char Method)

-Torch the lower 50cm of each pole until the char layer reaches 8-10mm depth.
+Torch the lower 50cm of each pole until the char layer reaches 8–10mm depth.
 You should see alligator-scale cracking in the char layer.
 After charring, brush off loose char with a stiff wire brush.
+The carbonised layer is your primary defence against subsurface organisms — it carries no nutrient value for fungi or insects, and creates a hydrophobic barrier in the most rot-vulnerable zone.

 3. Borax Soak (72+ Hours)

 Submerge poles completely in borax solution.
 They float, so weight them down with stones or a weighted board.
 Minimum 72 hours; longer (up to 2 weeks) is better for deep penetration.
+Long arch poles (Gothic Arch, Earth-Sheltered SolarPod rafters) benefit from 5+ days.

 4. Bend into Arch Frame While Wet